hassanbiswas/hassanbiswas.github.io/README.md

 - 24/7 support

 ## Installation
-1. download the app from URL
+- download the app from github.com/hassanbiswas
-or
+- or
-2. visit https://hassanbiswas.github.io & from your browsers > menu > cast,save,share > install page as app.
+- visit https://hassanbiswas.github.io & from your browsers > menu > cast,save,share > install page as app.

 ## Usage:
  - Install & open the app